linuxserver/docker-steamos/README.md

 ## Application Setup

+*This container is currently in a Beta state, things may crash or not function perfectly especially when mixing Steam remote play frame capture with the web based [KasmVNC](https://kasmweb.com/kasmvnc) frame capture*

-**SteamOS is designed for specific AMD based hardware, this container will only work properly on a host with a modern AMD GPU**
+**SteamOS is designed for specific AMD based hardware, this container will only work properly on a host with a modern AMD GPU or Intel ARC/iGPU**

+To improve compatibility we ingest drivers from vanilla Arch repos, *but NVIDIA will never work*.
+This is a limitation of the [KasmVNC](https://kasmweb.com/kasmvnc) virtual framebuffer that we use as it only has logic for the [DRI3](https://en.wikipedia.org/wiki/Direct_Rendering_Infrastructure) framework which is not available for NVIDIA.
+We recommend using a modern RDNA AMD card or Intel ARC card, but lower end GPUs might work for some games we do bundle all the drivers that are possible to install.
+Compatibility should be on par with the Steam Deck, if it is certified for the Deck it will run in our testing and the game should be fully playable.

 The application can be accessed at: